near/docs/docs/discovery/dev/bos-loader.md

    You don’t need to install `bos-cli` if you don't want to start working with existing component code, and also if you only plan to do deploys via GitHub actions.
    :::

-2. If you have components saved on chain already, use `bos-cli` CLI to download them.
+2. If you have components saved on chain already, use `bos-cli` to download them.
 Otherwise, create a `src` folder.

 3. Create a component as `src/<component name>.jsx`